franarchila/Mesa/README.md

 **Mesa** listens to everyone in a room, auto-detects their language, translates everything into your chosen language, and displays it in large, high-contrast text — so deaf, hard-of-hearing, and non-English-speaking family members can follow along in real time.

-Built in one morning for a 97-year-old deaf grandmother.
+Built in one morning for my 97-year-old deaf, native spanish speaking, grandmother, after her hearing aid broke in half!
 Works for anyone.

 👉 **[Try it live →](https://franarchila.github.io/Mesa)**